dvidelabs/flatcc/README.md

 custom directory, here `mymonster`.
 With (-a) it also adds a simple build script, copies the example, and updates `.gitignore` - see `scripts/setup.sh -h`.
-Setup can also build flatcc, but you still have to ensure the build enviroment is configured for your system.
+Setup can also build flatcc, but you still have to ensure the build environment is configured for your system.

 To write your own schema files please follow the main FlatBuffers project documentation on [writing schema